 So how does the HyperX Cloud Alpha S sound?

-And then there’s fact that you can use the bass slider to adjust the bass on the fly.
-Open the slider fully for the bassiest experience, close it if you’re looking for the least punch, or keep it in the middle for a nice balance.
+Then there’s the fact that you can use the bass slider to adjust the bass on the fly.
+Open the slider fully for the most bass-heavy experience, close it if you’re looking for the least punch, or keep it in the middle for a nice balance.

 Ultimately, the Cloud Alpha S headset by HyperX is very hit-or-miss.